ccbogel/QualCoder/README.md

 6. Install and activate the virtual environment.
 This step can be skipped, but I recommend you do not skip it.

+The `py` command uses the most recent installed version of Python the `py` command does not work on all Windows OS, you may instead replace `py` with `python3` You can use a specific version on your Windows if you have many Python versions installed, e.g. `py -3.10`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

 When not using a docker container, we recommend using a virtual environment to install packages.
 This will ensure that the dependencies for QualCoder are isolated from the rest of your system.
 On someWindows OS you may need to replace the _py_ command with _python3_ below:

 ```bash